ispras/michman/README.md

 "Config": {
   "weblab_name": "Name",
   "nfs_server_ip": "IP",
-  "mariadb_image": "bgtregistry.ru:5000/mariadb"
+  "mariadb_image": "bgtregistry.ru:5000/mariadb",
   "nextcloud_image": "bgtregistry.ru:5000/nextcloud"
 }
 ```

 ## Protobuf

-Contains proto file for gRPC and have already generated code from it.
-Used in http_server and services/ansible_runner.
+Contains proto file for gRPC that must be used to generate protobuf package.
+Used in rest and launcher services.

-## gRPC communication
-HTTP Server that handles HTTP requests(probably from Envoy, that will take tham from real clients), and call, using gRPC(use client class from ansible-pb), ansible_service to launch ansible.

 # How to get it worked
 First, place project code in $GOPATH: